Carlhaukas/gueststatus/content/en/_index.md

 hero:
   main_headline: "Know Who’s Coming, How Many, and When They Leave"
   secondary_tagline: "No Cameras, No Mics, No Hassle"
+  # --- MODIFIED FOR CONCISENESS ON MOBILE ---
+  # Shortened subheadline to be more scannable while keeping key benefits/actions
-  subheadline: "GuestStatus Signal plugs right into your router and sends free, real-time alerts—so you can verify bookings, schedule cleaning, and act immediately when unexpected guests or departures occur."
+  subheadline: "Your silent, smart GuestStatus Signal plugs into your router and sends free, real-time alerts.
+Verify number of guests, schedule cleaning, and act swiftly when unexpected acts occur."
+  # ------------------------------------
   image_left: "/images/signal_product_shot3.jpg"
   image_left_title: Easy Setup, Just Plug In # Title for the left image
   image_right: "/images/context_mobile_alert5.png"
   image_right_title: "Total Control, Real-Time" # Title for the right image
   cta_text: "Get My Signal"
   cta_link: "https://buy.stripe.com/bIYaFk9e1cfVaXK144"
-  subtext: "Only €49.00 – Free Tracked Shipping (Pre-Order: Ships Q4 2025)"
+  subtext: "Only €49.00 – No Monthly Fees – Free Tracked Shipping (Pre-Order: Ships Q4 2025)"
   # Optional: Add a background image specific for this hero if you don't want the featured_image
   # background_image: "/images/hero-background.jpg"